Rosenthal Kalabus & Therrian

 We Pick Up the Phone Every Time; Call 24 Hours a Day, 7 Days a Week

-Why Choose a Gun Crime Defense Attorney from Rosenthal Kalabus & Therrian?
+Why Choose a Gun Crimes Lawyer from Rosenthal Kalabus & Therrian?

 Violations of firearms charges can have significant consequences, including incarceration, fines, and the stigma of a criminal record.
 Your choice of legal representation for your case can affect the outcome.
 Choose a felony firearm charge lawyer from Rosenthal Kalabus & Therrian because:

-• We offer legal representation that combines professionalism and personal touch to meet your needs and goals.
-You will work directly with the attorneys handling your case to ensure they understand your situation.
+• Our experienced Addison criminal defense attorneys have a proven track record and offer legal representation that combines professionalism and a personal touch to meet your needs and goals.
+You will work directly with our legal team, who take a collaborative approach to ensure they fully understand your situation.

 • Our firm will fight as hard as necessary to achieve the best possible outcome for your charges; you can rest assured we will leave no stone unturned in your case.
-Our attorneys have a proven record of success in firearm and weapons cases.
+Our legal team has a proven record of success in firearm and weapons cases.

 Types of Charges a Firearm Charge Lawyer in Addison Can Help With

 In Texas, weapons crimes fall under Chapter 46 of the Texas Penal Code.
-At Rosenthal Kalabus & Therrian, our experienced attorneys can help you resolve charges for weapons offenses such as the following.
+At Rosenthal Kalabus & Therrian, our experienced Addison gun crimes attorneys can help you resolve charges for weapons offenses, be it federal or state gun laws.

 Unlawful Carrying of Weapons